Leave a Message

 Getting top dollar is not just about asking for it.
 You need a clear reason for buyers to believe your property deserves a premium.

 In Sandestin, that premium story often comes from the combination of location and condition.
-A property near the beach, bay, golf, or Baytowne Wharf with thoughtful updates and easy ownership appeal can command more attention than a similar unit with dated finishes or less convenient placement.
+A property located on the beach, bay, or golf course with modern updates, parking, and storage can command more attention than a similar unit with dated finishes or less convenient placement.

 What buyers notice first